aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/databases/how-to-save-retrieve-barcodes-to-and-from-database-in-net/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-TechnicalArticles-BarcodeWithDatabase-BarcodeWithDatabase.cs" >}}

 ## **Conclusion**
-Both approaches discussed so far, have their own advantages and disadvantages which are briefly described in the article.
-Generally, for simple applications where the simple and identical barcodes are generated, the first approach can work better whereas, for such applications that allow users to create complex and different kinds of barcodes, the second approach can do its best.
+Both approaches discussed so far, have their advantages and disadvantages which are briefly described in the article.
+Generally, for simple applications where simple and identical barcodes are generated, the first approach can work better whereas, for such applications that allow users to create complex and different kinds of barcodes, the second approach can do its best.
 But still, developers can make efficient use of any approach in any kind of application according to their requirements.